mumoshu/variant/README.md

 Because those executables vary in:

-* Their quality; from originally one-off script written in a day but living for several months or even years, to serious commands which are well-designed and written in richer programming languages with enough testing.
+* Their quality; from scripts written in a day, intended as a one-off command, but which wind up sticking around for months or even years, to serious commands which are well-designed and written in richer programming languages with adequate tests.
-* Their interface; some passing parameters via environment variables, others having application specific command-line flags, or configuration files
+* Their interface; some passing parameters via environment variables, others having application specific command-line flags, or configuration files.

 Writing a single tool which